The Constitution and Bylaws

 Section 2-A

-Associate membership in the Association will be available to those residing, but not owning real estate property in the area covered by Section 1-A, this Article, and upon receiving favorable ballot of the majority of members present at a regular meeting and upon payment of the regular dues.
-Associate members in this category are dropped automatically after moving outside the boundaries covered under Article II, Section 1-A.
+Associate membership in the Association will be available to those residing, but not owning real estate property in the area covered by Section 1-A. All new applicants for Associate Membership shall be approved upon payment of dues.

 Section 2-B